Have you ever noticed how some of us seem to struggle with a history of unhealthy relationships?

 Maybe it’s you who does this?

-Subsequently, have you ever noticed how relationships seem to come easier for some people?
+Or have you ever noticed how relationships seem to come easier for some people?
 One reason is our attachment style.
-Learning about your attachment style can go a long way in developing new healthy relationships.
+Learning about your attachment style can go a long way in developing new, healthy relationships.

 four main attachment styles

 These four styles determine many of the ways we interact each other in relationships and with our own children.
-They are influenced starting from birth by the way our parents interact with us with different childhood experiences resulting in different attachment styles as adults.
+They are influenced starting from birth by the way our parents interact with us, with different childhood experiences resulting in different attachment styles as adults.
+A caregiver’s responsiveness to meeting a child’s physical needs plays a crucial role in shaping attachment security.

 The four styles are called: